DemoMacro/nuxt-module-vuetify/README.md

 - Run `npm run dev:prepare` to generate type stubs.
 - Use `npm run dev` to start [playground](./playground) in development mode.

+## Alternative

+It is also recommended to use [@nuxtjs-alt/vuetify](https://www.npmjs.com/package/@nuxtjs-alt/vuetify), which is also referenced in part of the implementation of `nuxt-module-vuetify`.

 ## Credits

 - [Demo Macro](https://github.com/DemoMacro) - Always believe that good things are about to happen.